What does a maintenance technician do?

 - Plant Maintenance Technician — Monitors and maintains the operation of plant systems and equipment including balers, conveyor belts, gearboxes, electrical motors, pulleys, shafts and bearings.

 - Building Maintenance Technician — Inspects buildings on a daily basis and performs routine maintenance.
 Maintains a detailed understanding of the property and tenants.
-Orders and maintains inventory of building materials and supplies.
+Orders and maintains an inventory of building materials and supplies.

 - Facilities Maintenance Technician — Solves problems and performs basic maintenance and engineering tasks.
 Carries out service and small projects related to mechanical, electrical, plumbing, and fire systems.
 Performs periodic inspections of building infrastructure and equipment.